zadvorsky/ranger/README.md

 # Ranger.js

-Ranger.js is a small library for working with ranges of numbers in Javascript.
+Ranger.js is a small, standalone library for working with ranges of numbers in Javascript.

-Ranger provides all the utility methods you'd expect, like clamp, wrap, map, and random.
+Ranger provides all the utility methods you'd expect, including clamp, wrap, map, and random.
 These methods are available statically, as well as through a `Range` object that can be instantiated for repeated use.

 Ranger's main feature is the ability to provide a 'curve' function to certain methods, which will affect how numbers are distributed.